-Only developments and activities which have experienced changes since the last State of the Bay report (2020) are retained in this chapter.
-Completed, stagnated or pending developments are briefly summarised in the relevant section and the reader is referred to the previous report of 2020 for more details.
+Only developments and activities which have experienced changes since the last State of the Bay report (2021) are retained in this chapter.
+Completed, stagnated or pending developments are briefly summarised in the relevant section and the reader is referred to the previous report of 2021 for more details.
 Additional and updated information included in the sections of this chapter are listed below:

-- Numbers of visitors to the West Coast National Park; - Metal exports from the Saldanha Bay Multipurpose and Iron Ore Terminal; - Information on new and existing development proposals for Saldanha (Zandheuvel phosphate mine, and the development of additional vessel repair facilities in the Port of Saldanha); - Shipping traffic and ballast water discharges; - Effluent discharges into Saldanha Bay: - the volumes and quality of wastewater discharged into the Bay from the Saldanha and Langebaan Water Treatment Works, including the details on the effort of the Saldanha Bay Municipality to reclaim freshwater from treated wastewater - o fish processing establishments in Saldanha (new information on environmental monitoring data for Sea Harvest) - Mariculture industry in Saldanha, including an update on the development of the Aquaculture Development Zone.
+- Numbers of visitors to the West Coast National Park; - Metal exports from the Saldanha Bay Multipurpose and iron ore terminals;

+- Information on new and existing development proposals for Saldanha (The refurbishment of the Saldanha Bay harbour development); - Shipping traffic and ballast water discharges; - Effluent discharges into Saldanha Bay: - the volumes and quality of wastewater discharged into the Bay from the Saldanha and Langebaan Water Treatment Works, including the details on the effort of the Saldanha Bay Municipality to reclaim freshwater from treated wastewater - Mariculture industry in Saldanha, including an update on the reef survey conducted within the ADZ.